 - Skills employers are seeking

-- Activities you should be undertaken in your first, second and final years of university, such as volunteering and internships, to develop experience and employability skills
+- Activities you should have undertaken in your first, second and final years of university, such as volunteering and internships, to develop experience and employability skills

 - Advice for after you graduate

 - Practical tips on job search strategies, online applications and interviewing

 Once you start working in Australia, it is essential that you apply yourself to the job, develop good work habits and behave professionally.
 Below are the main habits you should aim to develop and display whilst at work in Australia: